CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 * 404 Not Found: the server cannot find what has been requested
 * 500 Server Error: the server has encountered an error while trying to process your request

-You can handle these errors gracefully in your code by checking the `status` and `statustext` value of the response:
+You can handle these errors gracefully in your code by checking the `status` and `statusText` value of the response:

 ```javascript